 This uplifting book celebrates 50 intrepid women from around the world and throughout history.
-From Joan of Arc and Indira Gandhi to Beatrix Potter, Coco Chanel and many more, HerStory: 50 Women and Girls Who Shook the World celebrates the lives and of these pioneering women, telling the stories of their childhood, the challenges they faced and the changes they made.
+From Joan of Arc and Indira Gandhi to Beatrix Potter, Coco Chanel and many more, Herstory: 50 Women and Girls Who Shook Up the World celebrates the lives and of these pioneering women, telling the stories of their childhood, the challenges they faced and the changes they made.

 Best Books for Girls under four

 This lovable tale of a green-haired, huge-eyed girl who has known nothing but nature from birth.
 She was taught to talk by birds, to eat by bears and to play by foxes and she is, unashamedly, Wild.
 A wonderful tale for young girls on the importance of being true to yourself.

 8. Interstellar Cinderella

 This futuristic take on the classic Cinderella tale sees Cinders as a skilled mechanic, who studies rocket-ship repair late into the night.
 Her fairy godrobot makes sure she gets to the Royal Space Parade in time (in her atomic blue space suit) where she meets the prince but Interstellar Cinderella decides she’d rather explore the world than get married.

 This charming book, Clara and Davie, is about the childhood of Clara Barton who grew up to become the founder of the American Red Cross.
 As a young girl in the early 19th century, Clara was shy and was often teased for having a lisp.
 Her brother, Davie always knew she had the gift of healing and would go on to achieve great things.
 The book follows the siblings and charts Clara’s development in medicine, from animals to humans.

 10. Little Leaders: Bold Women in Black History